 Live sharks in a 110,000 gallon tank, loggerhead turtles, seals, rays and jellyfish join a cast of other aquatic animals.
 Some you can pet.
 Others are best left behind glass.

-Some new exhibits are also drawing more and more visitors here.
 The “Newman’s Own” funded interactive video wall is New England’s largest at 9’X32′.
 Kids, (and, ok, adults) can “paint” a choice of fish or sea creature (out of 50) and then watch it swim around.
 I’ve never seen so many rainbow colored dolphins and flounder.
 Ever.

 FYI: The Norwalk Maritime Aquarium is one of our 10 Perfect Places to Pop the Question in Connecticut!

-VISIT: SoNo Switchtower Museum
+VISIT: SoNo Switch Tower Museum

 VISIT: Matthews Park

-Lockwood Matthews Mansion Museum
+Lockwood Mathews Mansion Museum

 The Center for Contemporary Printmaking